Overcoming the Peaks and Valleys: Breaking the Feast-or-Famine Cycle That Destroys Small Businesses

 Build a Cash Reserve (and Protect It)

 Create a financial buffer that lets you weather downturns without panic.
 Target: 3-6 months of operating expenses in reserve.
+Our financial stewardship guide explains how to build team-wide accountability for protecting these reserves.

 - Set aside a fixed percentage (10-20%) of every payment received